sergeyklay/branch/docs/install.rst

 * sass
 * npm

-The project should work the same on the all major systems macOs, Linux or Windows and in general you don't need Docker, Nginx, RDBMS or VM to play with project at you local environment.
+The project should work the same on the all major systems macOs, Linux or Windows (WSL) and in general you don't need Docker, Nginx, RDBMS or VM to play with project at you local environment.